TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-In Jenkins, a pipeline is a user-defined script that models the process of Continuous Delivery (CD) for a software project.
-It defines the lifecycle of the build process, which typically includes compiling the application, running tests, and deploying the software to production.
+Jenkins pipelines define automated build steps, which can be abused to execute arbitrary commands if an attacker gains write access.

-We tried to authenticate to the `buildadm` account using default credentials without success.
+We attempted to authenticate to the `buildadm` account using common credentials, without success.
 Let's continue enumerating.

 <br />